blahosyl/dinner-party/README.md

 The shopping list is presented twice during the flow of the program: at the end of planning, and during the pantry checking process.

-Each of these is very different from each other as well as from how the data is stored, tailored too the specific purpose in the flow.
+Each of these is very different from each other as well as from how the data is stored, tailored to the specific purpose in the flow.

 Both are